Top 10 Cheapest Japanese Schools in Tokyo

 Subscribe to our newsletter to get bi-weekly study tips, advice and stories on how YOU can improve your Japanese.

-Japanese School for Residents in Japan (No Visa Sponsorship)
+Language Schools in Tokyo for Residents in Japan (No Visa Sponsorship)

 If you're a beginner looking for affordable lessons and small class sizes